Brainilio/natours/README.md

 - I use JWT to assign webtokens with my private password in my config file.
 - I use a model method in the userschema to validate and compare the passwrods with bcrypt
 - In my authcontroller i also make use of the .select method on mongoose to still pull the password, despite the fact that i put select on false in my user model, so i still have access to my password in the controller and will be able to compare both passwords in the db.
+- Passwordreset: User schema uses a resettoken & expiration date field for the reset token that you can request if you go to /forgotpassword

 #### Protect middleware (./controllers/authcontrollers => protect)